 For example, until recently my gym was entirely gi focused and nobody was really interested in training heel hooks, so I couldn’t practice the secondary and tertiary responses from the leg lock dvd that I had bought.

 What is Danaher’s Feet to Floor Instructional Series?

+Feet to floor is the most comprehensive instructional about takedowns for BJJ to date.
 Before Feet to Floor came out, you had only a few very small dvds on BJJ takedowns, or you had to watch judo or wrestling instructionals, which don’t necessarily translate well into BJJ.

 This instructional is perfect for BJJ athletes that normally neglect the standing position (AHEM – all of us) and want a comprehensive overview of it to start learning takedowns seriously.

 Oh and if you’re new here, you might be wondering who John Danaher is.
 John Danaher is a Renzo Gracie black belt in Brazilian jiu jitsu and arguably the greatest grappling coach ever.
 He is best known for revolutionizing our martial art with his leg lock system, but he has many other instructional videos, about the headlock, closed guard, half guard, open guard, escapes and gi fundamentals.
 And now he has this instructional on takedowns and the standing position.

 Is It Good?
 My Danaher Feet to Floor Review (Volume 1, 2 & 3)

 For my Feet to Floor review I’ll break review each volume separately, as well as each topic within each volume.